 About

-Everyone tells me to loosen up and paint in a more modern style, but visiting museums inspired me to want to paint.
-I am currently wallowing in the past.
+Everyone tells me to paint looser, but seeing classical art inspired me to want to paint.
+I am currently copying parts of antique paintings.

 My paint application includes a lot of cross-hatching and scumbling.
 Lots of layers in oil or acrylic.
 I refine the drawing as I go.